axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 * [NCHS - Death rates and life expectancy at birth](https://catalog.data.gov/dataset/age-adjusted-death-rates-and-life-expectancy-at-birth-all-races-both-sexes-united-sta-1900)

 Data is visualized using **TRENDS** service from Axibase, a public data repository with subsets of public data from organizations like the United States Federal Reserve, the Central Bank of Israel, the SEC, FCC, and other government agencies.
+In order to replicate data visualizations in a local ATSD instance see the [Resources](#resources) section of this article.

 ### Methodology

 1. Visualize Datasets using [TRENDS](https://trends.axibase.com/);
 2. Implement Math. objects to derive calculated series;
 3. Use built-in [Statistical Functions](https://github.com/axibase/atsd/blob/master/rule-engine/functions.md#statistical-functions) to transform the dataset.
+4. Compare the original and transformed datasets in one visualization.

 ### Visualization